munkybutt/SkinPlusPlus/README.md

   - 3DsMax:
   	- Provided bindings are for 2022, but the backend should be compatible with any version of 3DsMax that has python

+## Usage
+There are three types of data that are of interest when working with skin data:
+- vertex bone weights (float)
+- vertex bone ids (int)
+- vertex positions (float)

+PySkinData is a c++ struct containing the above data, exposed to python as the SkinData class.
+This struct allows the data to be typed correctly rather than all typed as floats.
+On the c++ side, the data is stored in Eigen matrices.
+On the Python side, the data is exposed via Pybind11 as numpy arrays.
+It also provides a friendly interface to the raw data in the form of the following properties:
+- SkinData.weights
+- SkinData.bone_ids
+- SkinData.positions

 ## Performance
 Performance tests are done on a mesh with 507,906 vertices, each with 6 influences.
-Data returned is:
-- numpy array of vertex weights
-- numpy array of vertex bone ids
-- numpy array of vertex positions

 ### 3DsMax 2022
 #### Get Skin Data